 Context: A five-day lesson plan in celebration of Dolores Huerta Day (April 10th).
 This lesson plan falls under the theme of a key part of Dolores Huerta's legacy -Civic Engagement.
-There is an accompanying 1-day lesson plan unit as well as two other lesson plans/units addressing the Civic Engagement theme (on Women of Color Activism and Reproductive Rights).
+There is an accompanying 1-day lesson plan unit as well as two other lesson plans/units addressing the Civic Engagement theme (on Reproductive Rights and LGBTQ Rights).
 These lesson plans and units can be accessed through the teacher's guide on the Dolores Huerta Foundation website (https://doloreshuerta.org).